Optical Level Switch

-Able to measure the levels of clear, translucent, reflective and opaque materials, optical level switches can have either a contacting or non-contacting design.
-As a result of the wide-ranging capabilities of the optical level switch, the applications and industries in which it is utilized are numerous and include chemical processing, for material level control in aggressive and harsh environments; industrial manufacturing, for measurement purposes in many high temperature and high power processing applications; medical, for level sensing of materials requiring extremely precise measurements; and commercial, for diverse applications such as restaurants, fishing and satellite communications.
-Some examples of materials that optical level switches are commonly used to measure and control include sediments, liquids with suspending solids and aqueous, organic and corrosive liquids such as water or food items.
+Able to measure the levels of clear, translucent, reflective, and opaque materials, optical level switches can have either a contacting or non-contacting design.
+As a result of the wide-ranging capabilities of the optical level switch, the applications and industries in which it is utilized are numerous.
+They include chemical processing for material level control in aggressive and harsh environments, industrial manufacturing for measurement purposes in high temperatures and high power processing applications, medical for level sensing of materials requiring extremely precise measurements, and commercial for diverse applications such as restaurants and fishing and satellite communications.
+Some examples of materials that optical level switches commonly measure and control include sediments, liquids with suspending solids, aqueous, organic, and corrosive liquids such as water or food items.